NeoLegends/dom-flip/README.md

 ### iron-list
 Although we wish it did, this element will not work with `<iron-list>` due to the virtualization.
 Maybe this can be fixed in the future.

+### Automatic registration
+You can import the custom element class from `dom-flip/element` if you don't want it to automatically be registered within the custom elements registry.

 ## Performance
 The element is designed to avoid layout thrashing as much as possible by batching work into microtasks and to animation frame timing.